skn3/forme/README.md

 The only thing Forme assumes of your code, is a `storage` container to store/retrieve certain pieces of vital information.
 You can see here we are passing the `req` object into `.view()` and `.submit()`.
 Forme will make sure not to pollute your storage object, and will store everything within one root property `storage.forme`.

 Forme has taken out all of the work and left us with the bare minimum of code to write.
-The only thing we really need to check for is if `result.reload` is indicating that the form needs reloading.
-Now while we could have designed Forme to handle page redirects, we chose to retain the agnostic approach!
+The only thing we really need to check for are the `result.reload` and `result.failed` flags.
+These result states indicate that the form needs reloading or there was an error building the form.
+Now while we could have designed Forme to handle page redirects and error output, we chose to retain the agnostic approach!

+It is only important to check for `result.failed` when you are *viewing* the form and have custom handlers that might produce a fail, before teh form has been built.
+The flag does not need to be checked when the form is submitting.

 ## <a name="workingForm"></a> Working Form